joemoose/psiops/docs/stress.md

 Supernatural or horrifying creatures, events, and locations can sometimes cause stress by simply interacting with them or seeing them.

-Each occurrence adds 1 point of stress to your total.
+Per the GM, each occurrence adds 1 point of stress to your total.

 ## Reducing Stress

-You can reduce stress during the mission in several ways:
+You can reduce your stress level during a mission in several ways:

-- Spend 1 point of *momentum* to decrease your stress level by 1.
+- Spend 1 point of *momentum* to remove 1 stress point.
 - Rest at a rendezvous point to remove 1D6 stress.
 - Overcome a notable opponent or obstacle to remove 1 stress.